ajpinedam/maui-wiki/Migrating-from-Xamarin.Forms-(Preview).md

 ## Tips/Tricks and Handy Links

-- [.NET MAUI Documentation](https://docs.microsoft.com/en-us/dotnet/maui/) is being updated almost everyday with documentation about controls and is the perfect place to check for new APIs or how to register custom controls or create a new custom controls via handlers.
+- [.NET MAUI Documentation](https://docs.microsoft.com/en-us/dotnet/maui/) is being updated almost everyday with documentation about controls, layouts, gestures (pretty much everything!!!) and is the perfect place to check for new APIs or how to register custom controls or create a new custom controls via handlers.
 - .NET6.0 iOS Migration : [Project File Properties](https://github.com/xamarin/xamarin-macios/wiki/Project-file-properties-dotnet-migration)
 - .NET6.0 Android Migration : [Project File Properties](https://github.com/xamarin/xamarin-android/blob/main/Documentation/guides/OneDotNet.md)
 - To build and run the migrated projects via `dotnet cli` use the following commands : ( `-t:Run` will run the app, so to only build, remove that from the command)